 I’m pretty sure that when you speak to any adult born in or around the 80’s and mention Party Rings, it will transport them back in time to some loud, crazy kids party, possibly having a My Little Pony/Thundercats theme, pass the parcel, a buffet of jam sandwiches, crisps and these little iced biscuits plonked somewhere in the middle.

 Let’s face it!
 No party was the same without iced party rings!

 I, for one, like to indulge the child within and enjoy a few of these every so often.

-They are actually really fun to make too!
+Of course, since I really loved these party rings biscuits, I had to try and make my own iced rings.
+I discovered that they’re actually really fun to make too!
 I was actually having so much childish fun in the kitchen as I decorated them, I nearly “forgot” that I was meant to be having a baking day with the boys until I looked up and saw their bored looking faces, watching Mummy have all the icing fun.
 Oops!

 The biscuit mix is really simple and easy to make and if you’re struggling to find something to cut the hole out of the middle, I used an icing nozzle, but a bottle cap may also work.

 How to Decorate Your Biscuits